-Among the first challenges of the new republic was balancing democracy and authority; an issue which continues to shape American politics today.
+Among the first debates of the new republic was how to balance democracy and authority; a challenge that continues to shape American politics today.
 James Madison, fearing an “excess of democracy”, proposed a system of modest popular participation alongside a clearly defined ruling class.

-Blockades to pure democracy are reflected in other workings of the new government as well, such as lifetime term limits for Supreme Court justices and the creation of an Electoral College opposed to direct elections.
-The power of enforcing voting requirements was to the states; ultimately allowing them to decide their respective electorates.
-By utilizing the distribution of power amongst two levels and three branches, the framers believed that a system of powerful government could still avoid complete tyranny, so long as power remained distributed among an acute electorate and decision making was consolidated onto elected officials.
+Blockades to pure democracy are reflected in other workings of the new government as well, such as lifetime term limits for Supreme Court justices and the creation of an Electoral College opposed to direct elections for Presidents.
+The power of enforcing voting requirements was left to the states; ultimately allowing them to decide their respective electorates.
+By utilizing the distribution of power among two levels and three branches, Madison believed that a system of powerful government could still avoid tyranny, even if power remained distributed among an acute electorate and decision making was consolidated onto elected officials.

 Democracy is a spectrum, with the most democratic end inhibiting popular control of all economic and governmental functions, and the other end being a centralized authority which occasionally grants it’s citizens certain voting privileges.
 The framers were tasked with finding the middle ground between these extremes, and they were guided by the vision of reflecting popular will through a republican government.
 The American federal government has undergone a significant democratization over the past three centuries, including the direct election of Senators and the enfranchisement of women and African Americans.
 However, the primary challenge of American politics continues to be maintaining the delicate balance between popular control and bureaucratic stability.
 The challenge is utilizing these evil institutions in ways which best the general population; starting with the decentralization of governmental power and partial embracing of democratic principles.